 - Official transcripts from all previously attended institutions--sealed, paper transcripts

-- Official high school or GED transcripts (if applicable: please see the University Catalog for details)
+- Official high school or GED transcripts (if applicable: please see the Academic Catalog for details)

 UWW prospective students are required to attend a prospective student meeting prior to submitting their Narrative Application.

 When the Narrative Application is approved applicants submit the following to be accepted to Northeastern:

 - Northeastern Illinois University Application, obtained from NDP office

 - $30 application fee